MatthewL246/pretendo-docker/README.md

    - On 3DS, replace your custom Juxt certificate with the original one by re-downloading Nimbus from GitHub.
-   - On 3DS, switch to your official Pretendo Friends account by running the `FriendsSaveSwitcher` script in GodMode9 and loading the `pretendo_official` slot you made.
+   - On 3DS, switch to your official Pretendo Friends account by running the `FriendsAccountSwitcher` script in GodMode9 and loading the `pretendo_official` slot you made.
-     - You may now delete the `sd:/gm9/out/friends_accounts` directory from your SD card, as well as `sd:/3ds/ResetFriendsTestAccount.3dsx` and `sd:/gm9/scripts/FriendsSaveSwitcher.gm9` if you will no longer be using multiple Friends accounts.
+     - You may now delete the `sd:/gm9/out/friends_accounts` directory from your SD card, as well as `sd:/3ds/ResetFriendsTestAccount.3dsx` and `sd:/gm9/scripts/FriendsAccountSwitcher.gm9` if you will no longer be using multiple Friends accounts.
    - Make sure your console still works when connecting to the official Pretendo Network servers.